-NEW: We are hiring Postdocs and PhD students!
+NEW: We are hiring PhD students!

 I am interested in formal methods for the correct construction of hardware and software systems, with a focus on automated methods for checking compliance of an implementation with a specification.
 Techniques include model checking and automated testing.